akostrik/stage_telegram_python/README.md

 - comparison of the rusults with other projects

 ## Conceptual limits
-The learning and the choice of the characteristics are founded on a human subjective opinion.
+The learning and the choice of the characteristics are founded on a human subjective opinion, there's always a margin of error.

 The application may help to the malefactors to adjust propagandistic messages to make them pass unnoticed.